A secure start for your child’s education

 Briar Rose (Kindergarten) @ Spruce Grove

-Applications are accepted year-round for Kindergarten enrolment.
+Applications are accepted year-round for Kindergarten enrollment.
 Children can start Kindergarten in September of the year they turn five years old.

 Days: Monday-Friday from September – June (as per school year).